Job profiles

 The main goal of this project was to redesign the job profiles section of My World of Work.
 This part of the service is targeted primarily to secondary students and allows them to explore careers and learn more about jobs.

 Starting from the existing website content, I was asked to redesign these pages to make them more engaging to users, and to provide more bite-sized information.
-In this project I collaborated closely with a user researcher and content designer, as part of a team that included data analysts and FE/BE developers.
+In this project I collaborated closely with a user researcher and content designer, as part of a team that included data analysts and developers.

 Snippets of a job profile as seen in My World of Work in August 2022

-From user feedback
+From user feedback:

-Students are not familiar with qualification acronyms.
+Secondary school students are not familiar with qualification acronyms (e.g. MSc, HND )

-External links for additional information
+Providing external links for additional information

 The meaning of 'Possible routes' and the contents of the card were not easy to understand